colinsurprenant/workling/README.markdown

       listens_on: localhost:22122, localhost:221223, localhost:221224
       sleep_time: 2
       reset_time: 30

+The qpid_client and amqp_client can be configured using these options:

+	  qpid_options:
+	    host: 127.0.0.1
+	    port: 5672
+	    user: guest
+	    pass: guest
+	    vhost: /
+	    spec: some/spec/file/path

+	  amqp_options:
+	    host: 127.0.0.1
+	    port: 5672
+	    user: guest
+	    pass: guest
+	    vhost: /
+	    logging: false
+	    timeout: false

+		logging can be either true/false and timeout can be either false or a integer value.

+		All the shown values for qpid_options and amqp_options are the defaults, except for the "spec" field which defaults to the official 0.8 spec in the qpid gem.
+If all these values are good for your config you don't need to specify them.

 Note that you can cluster Starling instances by passing a comma separated list of values to

 Sleep time determines the wait time between polls against polls.
 A single poll will do one .get on every queue (there is a corresponding queue for each worker method).